Tecla Pettenuzzo: International career

 Tecla Pettenuzzo first began to get called up to youth level Italy squads in 2015 after Italy U-17 coach Enrico Sbardella took notice of the defender's game.
 However, Pettenuzzo would have to wait a further year before she made her debut at youth level with the Italy U-19 team on 20 October 2016 against North Macedonia.
 The Italy U-19 team won that match 4–0.

 Pettenuzzo earned her first call-up to the senior Italy squad in September 2020.
 However, Pettenuzzo has yet to make an appearance at senior level for her country.

 Style of play

 Tecla Pettenuzzo is a ball-playing defender who uses her sense of anticipation and read of the game to transition her team's play from defence to attack, often within the same sequence of play.
 Her abilities led to her creating 2 assists within her first ten appearances for A.S.
 Roma.
-Her early anticipation and ability to send through-balls to the frontline were notable in Roma's October 2020 league win over Hellas Verona, where Pettenuzzo intercepted a 41st minute Verona pass before immediately creating a long-range assist for Roma reammate Annamaria Serturini's goal.
+Her early anticipation and ability to send through-balls to the frontline were notable in Roma's October 2020 league win over Hellas Verona, where Pettenuzzo intercepted a 41st minute Verona pass before immediately creating a long-range assist for Roma teammate Annamaria Serturini's goal.
 Pettenuzzo is also an extremely effective dribbler in possession, using her technique to resist pressure from opponents and drive the ball up the pitch.